Disease/Disorder

 Emerging/unique interventions

-The St George’s Respiratory Questionnaire, the Clinical COPD Questionnaire, and the Medical Outcomes Study 36-Item Short-Form Health Survey are 3 widely used tools to report positive outcomes of pulmonary rehabilitation programs for COPD patients.
+The St George’s Respiratory Questionnaire, the Clinical COPD Questionnaire, and the Medical Outcomes Study 36-Item Short-Form Health Survey are three widely used tools to report positive outcomes of pulmonary rehabilitation programs for COPD patients.
 The Hospital Anxiety and Depression Scale has been used to evaluate pulmonary treatment outcomes on these domains.
 Links to these measurement instruments are appended after the references below.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

-The use of serum procalcitonin has been shown to be elevated in patients with an acute bacterial lung infection, and the level falls with effective antibiotic treatment.
-These observations are promising to allow practitioners to use antibiotic therapy strategically, avoiding ineffective treatment when the infection is viral.24 Additionally, procalcitonin could be used as a potential biomarker as levels have been found to be elevated in patients with acute exacerbation of COPD.31 Tiotropium/olodaterol provides a useful option for the maintenance treatment of COPD, with the convenience of once-daily administration via a single inhaler.32 Specific targeting of reactive oxygen species using antioxidants in the treatment of COPD is a continued topic of conversation.33
+The use of serum procalcitonin has been shown to be elevated in patients with an acute bacterial lung infection, and the level decreasing with effective antibiotic treatment.
+These observations are promising to allow practitioners to use antibiotic therapy strategically, avoiding ineffective treatment when the infection is viral.24 Additionally, procalcitonin could also be used as a potential biomarker as levels have been found to be elevated in patients with acute exacerbation of COPD.31 Tiotropium/olodaterol provides a useful option for the maintenance treatment of COPD, with the convenience of once-daily administration via a single inhaler.32 Specific targeting of reactive oxygen species using antioxidants in the treatment of COPD is a continued topic of conversation.33

 Gaps in the Evidence-Based Knowledge